-With your permission your child will have an ambulance alert put in place for your home and their school address.
-It is essential you contact the CNS team to update any change to these addresses so the protocols can be resubmitted.
+With parental permission, the child will have an ambulance alert put in place for your home and their school address.
+It is essential that parents contact the CNS team to update any change to these addresses so the protocols can be resubmitted.

-Your child needs to carry a 'Steroid card for patients on hydrocortisone replacement' at all times.
-You can get these cards from the CNS team.
+The child needs to carry a 'Steroid card for patients on hydrocortisone replacement' at all times.
+Parents can get these cards from the CNS team.

 App for your mobile phone

 When travelling there are a few things to consider:

 Book in the child’s travel vaccines with the GP and follow the immunisations advice earlier in the leaflet.

 Parents will need to request a customs letter.
 Email email@example.com a minimum of two weeks before the holiday with all flight information including transfers, a customs letters and often an emergency protocol in the language of your destination can be sent to you.